PapiLer/Reforestation/README.md

-## I bought shoes from a drug dealer once.
-I don't know what he laced them with, but I was tripping all day.
+## Why did Mozart kill all his chickens?
+## Because when he asked them who the best composer was, they'd all say "Bach bach bach!"